leibowitz/rpcx/README.md

 Dubbo has been widely used in e-commerce companies in China, for example, Alibaba, Jingdong and Dangdang.

-Though Dubbo still uses Spring 2.5.6.SEC03, and is no longer supported by Alibaba, some other companies still usea it and maintain their own branches.
+Though Dubbo still uses Spring 2.5.6.SEC03, and is no longer supported by Alibaba, some other companies still use it and maintain their own branches.

 > DUBBO is a distributed service framework , provides high performance and transparent RPC remote service call.
 > It is the core framework of Alibaba SOA service governance programs.